5 Ways To Keep Your Bread Fresh

 2. Storing bread in the fridge preserves it, but at a price

 Starch retrogradation occurs most rapidly at refrigerator temperature.
 The fridge, therefore, is one of bread’s prime enemies.
-Even still, there’s one benefit to refrigerating a loaf: it delays the development of mold.
+Even still, there’s one benefit to refrigerating a loaf: it delays the development of mould.

 Editor’s note: Nathan Mhyrvold, author of Modernist Bread, declares that refrigerating bread is fine if you’re planning to heat it up or toast it, as this reverses the starch crystallization.
 (Maybe skip using refrigerated bread for your sandwiches, though.)